Are you suffering from SI joint pain and worried about what you can and cannot do? Check out this list of exercises you should avoid.

 3. Avoid Planks

-The plank is an exercise commonly used in Yoga to develop the muscles in your shoulders, abdomen, hips, and buttocks.
-Again, this exercise will stress the muscles throughout the hip and pelvis by holding the same position for an extended period of time.
+The plank is commonly used in Yoga to develop the muscles in your shoulders, abdomen, hips, and buttocks.
+Again, this exercise will stress the muscles throughout the hip and pelvis by holding the same position for an extended period.
 Ideally, this will strengthen the ligaments and muscles around the SI joint, but if you already have issues with your SI joint, it will likely aggravate those issues instead.
 So, again, you are advised to avoid doing planks.

 4. Avoid Running

 The result is, again, stress and tension in the SI joint throughout.
 So, if you suffer from SI joint pain, you should avoid running as an exercise.
-In fact, you should even avoid jogging, and, instead, limit yourself to walking.
+In fact, you should avoid jogging and, instead, limit yourself to walking.

 5. Avoid Tennis

-Tennis is a sport consisting of lots of running back and forth, sudden stops and changes in direction, and twisting of your pelvis and hips this way and that.
+Tennis involves lots of running back and forth, sudden stops and changes in direction, and twisting of your pelvis and hips this way and that.
 It is obviously stressful to your hips, pelvis, and the ligaments throughout.
 So, avoid this sport, and other sports like it.
 This includes volleyball, racquetball, and badminton.

 6. Avoid Golf